argentlabs/argent-contracts-zksync/README.md

 # Argent Account on zkSync

+### ⚠️ Warning ⚠️
-_Warning: zkSync Era is still in alpha, so is this project.
-In particular the `ArgentAccount.sol` contract has not been audited yet and should not be used to store significant value._
+This project and in particular the `ArgentAccount.sol` contract, is deprecated and should not be used to store significant value.

+This repository not excluded from any bug bounty program operated by Argent

 # Overview